zzonyo/trust-docs-test/source/index.html.md

 type      | string    | The type of this account, including trade, loan, interest balance   | string    | The balance of this account, include frozen balance if "model" was set to 1 in subscription

+Note:<br>

+- A maker rebate would be paid in batch mode for multiple trades.<br>

 ## Subscribe to Order Updates (to be obsoleted)

 API Key Permission：Read